I’ve always found Thanksgiving to be a funny holiday…

 No, this isn’t another rant about American hostility towards indigenous people (there are plenty of keyboard warriors out there who are willing to pick that fight).

 I’ve always found Thanksgiving to be funny because we live in a society where expressing gratitude for your life is relegated to a single day of the year.

 And what do we do with the other 364 days out of the year?

-We whine, bitch, and moan about how hard life is, about how much stress we’re under, and about how busy we are.
+We whine, complain, and moan about how hard life is, about how much stress we’re under, and about how busy we are.

 As a society, we fill our lives with complaining and moaning about things that other people would literally kill for, and we are beginning to feel the effects of this attitude.

 Negativity and fear permeate every area of our politics, media, and life, and the only question that I want to ask is, “Why?”